andrewmedina/CodeFights/README.md

 # Go-CodeFights
-These are all of my solutions to CodeFights problems in Golang (not up-to-date)
+These are some of my solutions to CodeFights problems in Golang (not up-to-date)